|

 end-in-itself and never as a means."

-- Don't use people in order to obtain your goals or seek an edge or unfair
+- People are not to be used unjustifiably in order to obtain your goals or seek an

-- People have rights which would supersede, for example, the tyranny of the majority in
+- People have rights which would supercede, for example, the tyranny of the majority in

 utilitarianism.

-persons?
-Does the practical imperative imply that we should have no goals?
+Does the practical imperative imply that we should seek others' help to achieve our own goals?

 Recommended Sources